JirkaKrivanek/inject/doc/module.md

 ## Bindings

-Binding is an assignment between the interface and implementation.
+Binding is an assignment between the interface and its implementation.

-So ideally the actual Java interface and implementing class:
+So ideally the actual Java interface and its implementing class, like this:

 ```java
 interface User